Alternative Delivery • Prescription Required

 Low-Dose Naltrexone (LDN) Suppositories

 Low-Dose Naltrexone (LDN) suppositories provide a unique and effective delivery method, designed for rectal or vaginal administration.
-This form ensures localized absorption through mucous membranes, improving access to the bloodstream or targeted tissues.
+This form supports localized absorption through mucous membranes, improving access to the bloodstream or targeted tissues.

-Suppositories are particularly beneficial for patients with gastrointestinal sensitivities, or those requiring direct immune modulation at specific sites.
-They are often used in managing chronic pain and autoimmune-related conditions where precision is key.
+Suppositories are particularly beneficial for patients with gastrointestinal sensitivities or those requiring direct immune modulation at specific sites.
+They are often used in managing chronic pain and autoimmune-related conditions where precision matters.

-At Rock Ridge Pharmacy, we compound LDN suppositories using MBK (Mono- and Diglycerides of Fatty Acids), a non-irritating, stable base that enhances comfort, effectiveness, and consistency of treatment.
+At Rock Ridge Pharmacy, we compound LDN suppositories using MBK (Mono- and Diglycerides of Fatty Acids), a non-irritating, stable base designed for comfort, consistency, and reliable absorption.

 Compounded LDN suppositories at Rock Ridge Pharmacy